PhD Thesis

 PhD thesis confidentiality

-Under exceptional circumstances, for example, when there are non-disclosure agreements with companies, or when there is a possibility that patents covering the thesis content may be created, the author and the supervisor may request confidentiality for the PhD thesis from the CADSSC before requesting the Assessment prior to PhD thesis submission.
+Under exceptional circumstances, for example, when there are non-disclosure agreements with companies, or when there is a possibility that patents covering the thesis content may be created, the author and the supervisor may request confidentiality for the PhD thesis from the CADSSC while requesting the Assessment prior to PhD thesis submission by attaching the necessary documentary evidence in support of your application.

-The UPM PhD Committee may request any further reports that it requires and shall decide on the application within two months.
+The EID may request any further reports that it requires and shall decide on the application within two months.

-The aforesaid authorization may be withdrawn at a later date if the UPM PhD Committee decides that the aforesaid circumstances no longer apply.
+The aforesaid authorization may be withdrawn at a later date if the EID decides that the aforesaid circumstances no longer apply.

 If confidentiality is approved, both the pre-defence panel of experts and the defence board members shall sign a non-disclosure agreement related to the contents of the thesis.